KoTubA/hr-study-buddy/README.md

 ## Project prupose

 **Studdy Buddy -** an app for college teachers to manage students.
 It was created while learning React on the [hello roman](https://www.youtube.com/channel/UCq8XmOMtrUCb8FcFHQEd8_g) channel for supporters.
-The repository contains the code for each of the **26** available lessons and has been split into separate branches.
+The repository has been divided into separate branches for each of the **26** available lessons.
 The main branch contains additional functionality not covered in the course (course assumptions), the last branch related to the course is `summary-refactor`.

 <img src="./design/desktop-design-dashboard.png" alt="desktop-design-dashboard" width="100%"/>